 Since 2020, I am a member (secretary) of the committee on Scientific Integrity of Zuyd University of Applied Sciences.

 Next to my academic work, I like to play the bass in the instrumental surf-rock band The Mariños, the ska-jazz collective The Scattered Lights a.k.a.
-The Skat-a-likes, and in not-to-be-named local lo-fi garage band).
+The Skat-a-likes, and lo-fi garage band WE ARE JOINERS.
 I live in Eindhoven with my daughter.